schambon/SimRunner/README.md

 }
 ```

 but it would pick a first name and a last name at random - most of the time yielding a combination that doesn't actually exist in the database.
-Instead, use a compound rembember specification:
+Instead, use a compound remember specification:

 ```
 {